kmkamyk/BleboxShutterControl/README.md

 # BleboxShutterControl
+#### Please note that this is a weekend project created out of a desire to learn Xcode and explore whether, with the help of AI, I can develop a simple macOS application.

-BleboxShutterControl is a macOS application for controlling shutters (shutterbox) by Blebox company.
+### BleboxShutterControl is a macOS application for controlling shutters (shutterbox) by Blebox company.
 The application works exclusively from the status bar, allowing users to add, remove, and adjust the position of shutters.
-Application uses the local API issued by shutterbox roller shutter controllers https://technical.blebox.eu/openapi_shutterbox/openAPI_shutterBox_20190911.html
+Application uses the local [API issued by shutterbox](https://technical.blebox.eu/openapi_shutterbox/openAPI_shutterBox_20190911.html) roller shutter controllers

 ![Screenshot of BleboxShutterControl](screenshot.png)